Parametrized higher category theory: Limits and colimits

 Dually, suppose $Y \to T$ a cartesian fibration.
 Then the simplicial set $Y^\vop$ is defined to have $n$-simplices

-and similarly the forgetful map $Y^\vop \to T$ is a cartesian fibration with fibers $Y^\vop_t \xleftarrow{\simeq} Y_t^\op$.
-As a warning, note that the definition of the underlying simplicial set of $(-)^\vop$ changes depending on whether the input is a cocartesian or cartesian fibration. \end{rec}
+and similarly the forgetful map $Y^\vop \to T$ is a cartesian fibration with fibers $(Y^\vop)_t \xleftarrow{\simeq} (Y_t)^\op$.
+As a warning, note that the definition of the underlying simplicial set of $(-)^\vop$ changes depending on whether the input is a cocartesian or cartesian fibration; in particular, the notation is potentially ambiguous for a bicartesian fibration.
+We will not apply $(-)^{\vop}$ to bicartesian fibrations in this paper. \end{rec}

 \nomenclature[vop]{$X^{\vop}$}{Vertical opposite}

 Define a functor $\widetilde{\sO}'(-): s\Set^+_{/S} \to s\Set^+_{/S}$ by

 where an edge $e$ is in $\sE_A$ just in case $\ev_0(e)$ is marked in $A^\op$.
 Note that $\widetilde{\sO}(-)$ preserves colimits since it is defined as precomposition by $\Delta^\op \xrightarrow{(\rev \star \id)^\op} \Delta^\op$, and from this it easily follows that $\widetilde{\sO}'(-)$ also preserves colimits.
 By the adjoint functor theorem, $\widetilde{\sO}'(-)$ admits a right adjoint, which we label $(-)^\vop$; this agrees with the previously defined $(-)^\vop$ for cocartesian fibrations $\leftnat{X} \to S^\sharp$.